World Matsubayashi-ryu (Shorin-ryu) Karatedo Association

 Choyokan Kendo Dojo

-Established in 1979 by Yutaka Miyazaki sensei, Choyokan is today led by Ken Sakamoto sensei and practices two nights a week out of the Ravenswood Fellowship United Methodist Church gymnasium, the same location as Ravenswood Karate Dojo.
+Established in 1979 by Yutaka Miyazaki sensei, Choyokan is today led by Ken Sakamoto sensei and practices two nights a week out of the Ravenswood Fellowship United Methodist Church gymnasium (among their other locales), the same location as Ravenswood Karate Dojo.
 They are affiliated with the Midwest Kendo Federation, All United States Kendo Federation and the International Kendo Federation.